 5. iFlight Cinebee – 4K FPV drone under $200

 Type: FPV racing drone | Skills: Intermediate & Advanced | Camera: 4K + 1200TVL | FPV: 5.8G | Flight time: Depending on battery capacity | Features: Whoop alike design | Package: PNP and BNF

-If you are looking for a compact, but super fast FPV racing drone, which is capable to record UHD videos you should definitively take a look on iFlight Cinebee 4K.
-In addition that it was among the first Whoops which became equipped with the dual-lens Caddx Tarsier 4K camera, it features topnotch Succes Micro F4 flight tower system with BetaFlight OSD.
+If you are looking for a compact, but super-fast FPV racing drone, which is capable to record UHD videos you should definitively take a look at iFlight Cinebee 4K.
+In addition that it was among the first Whoops which became equipped with the dual-lens Caddx Tarsier 4K camera, it features a top-notch Succes Micro F4 flight tower system with BetaFlight OSD.

 Unfortunately, like most FPV drones, it is sold as PNP or BNF package only.
-Even if it fits in the budget of 200$, you will need to spend some extra bucks for battery, charger, transmitter and FPV goggles.
-Buy on Banggood
+Even if it fits in the budget of 200$, you will need to spend some extra bucks for battery, charger, transmitter, and FPV goggles.